-Marburg Multiple Sclerosis occurs mostly in young adults.
-For the most part, Marburg Multiple Sclerosis involves the same MS symptoms as usual, only presenting much faster and more severely.
+Marburg MS occurs mostly in young adults.
+For the most part, Marburg MS involves the same MS symptoms as usual, only presenting much faster and more severely.
 This is because the demyelination occurs much more aggressively and causes marked tissue destruction and even necrosis.
-Patients may report a spike in symptoms like:

 - Weakness in the extremities

-- Balance and coordination problems
+- Impaired balance and coordination

 - Bladder / bowel problems

 - Sexual dysfunction